rchmura/vimeography/readme.txt

 == Description ==

-Vimeography is a WordPress plugin that allows you to create beautiful, custom Vimeo video galleries in 30 seconds, tops!
+Vimeography is a free WordPress plugin that allows you to create beautiful, custom Vimeo video galleries in 30 seconds, tops!

 A quick overview:

 http://vimeo.com/44555634

-For more information, check out [vimeography.com](https://vimeography.com/ "vimeography.com")
+For more information, check out [vimeography.com](https://vimeography.com/?utm_source=wpdotorg&utm_medium=description "vimeography.com")

 Some amazing features: